Welcome to Florence

 Your Home Abroad

-Apartments are located in historic buildings, so they are simple, differ in layout and location, and feature older amenities.
-Due to their prime locations in lively neighborhoods, students can expect some street noise.
+Apartments are conveniently located in historic buildings in the city center, so they are simple, differ in layout and location, and feature older amenities.
+This can be an adjustment for students accustomed to standardized dorms and newer apartment builds in the US.
+Due to their prime locations in lively neighborhoods and the greater prevalence of mixed-use buildings in Italy, students can expect some street noise.
 Many apartments require walking up several flights of stairs with no elevator.
-All apartments and most homestay locations are a 10- to 25-minute walk through the heart of Florence to the CET Center, where classes are held.
+All apartments and most homestay locations are within a 30-minute walk through the heart of Florence to the CET Center, where classes are held.
 Housing can be wheelchair accessible if requested in advance.
+However this is evaluated on a case-by-case basis as the city center itself is not well set up for wheelchair navigation.

 Utilities are highly regulated in Italy.
 For example, a law states that the heat should be set to 19°C/66.2°F (+/- 1°C).
 Students should plan accordingly and bring clothing that will keep them warm while inside.